salsina/web-scraping-GoodReads/README.md

 # web-scraping-GoodReads
-Using beautiful soup library to web scrape the goodreads.com website
+Used beautiful soup python library to web scrape the goodreads.com website